Jacksonville Icemen: History

 In January 2017, Geary sold part of the franchise to an ownership group based out of Jacksonville, Florida, and the relocation was approved by the ECHL on February 8, 2017.
 Geary remained as the primary owner.
 The team hired Jason Christie as their first head coach and then affiliated with the Winnipeg Jets (NHL) and the Manitoba Moose (AHL), the organization familiar with Christie from his time as the head coach of the Tulsa Oilers.

 In the team's second season in Jacksonville, the franchise qualified for the ECHL playoffs for the first time since it joined the league in 2012.
 Following the season, Geary sold his shares of the team and the controlling interest was acquired by SZH Hockey LLC, a group led by Andrew Kaufmann on July 16, 2019.
-On December 1, 2020, the team added three members of SZH Hockey LLC, all past or present NFL players with a connection to the area: Tim Thibault, Myles Jack, and Reggie Hayward.
+On December 1, 2020, the team added three members of SZH Hockey LLC, all past or present NFL players with a connection to the area: Tim Tebow, Myles Jack, and Reggie Hayward.

 After four seasons as affiliates of the Jets, the Icemen switched their affiliation to the New York Rangers of the NHL and their AHL affiliate, the Hartford Wolf Pack, beginning with the 2021–22 season.
 On July 29, 2021, head coach Jason Christie was hired by the Buffalo Sabres as an assistant coach and was replaced by Nick Luukko as head coach of the Icemen.

+After two seasons as an affiliate of the Rangers, the Icemen once again switched their affiliation, this time to the Buffalo Sabres of the NHL and the Rochester Americans of the AHL, beginning with the 2023-24 season.

+After three seasons as an affiliate of the Sabres, the Icemen switched their affiliation once more for the 2026–27 season, this time to the Minnesota Wild of the NHL and the Iowa Wild of the AHL.
+For the team's 10th anniversary in Jacksonville, they unveiled new team logos featuring Yeti iconography.